SevenShepherd/SevenShepherd.github.io/about.markdown

 <!-- - [The NET Bible, Full Notes Edition](https://netbible.com/buy-now/net-bible-full-notes-edition/) -->
 - [The NET Bible, Full Notes Edition](https://amzn.to/3WLAgbr)
     - [25+ of the world’s foremost biblical scholars](https://netbible.com/preface/) including **Dr. Daniel B. Wallace**, Senior Research Professor of New Testament Studies at Dallas Theological Seminary, and **Dr. W. Hall Harris III** editor of LEB and contributor of NASB '95.
+Universities of Cambridge, Oxford, Sheffield, Columbia, Dallas, etc.
     - With over 60,000 translators’ notes this is the largest set of translators’ notes ever created.
     - [NET Online](https://www.biblegateway.com/passage/?search=Jn+8%3A56-59&version=NET)